chairithinug/IEEE-Breathalyzer-SP18/README.md

 # IEEE-Breathalyzer-SP18

 ## IEEE-Breathalyzer
 This is a project for IEEE in Spring 2019, using MQ-3, LCD, and Arduino Uno.
-It also uses an interrupt to turn on and off the display.

 ## TODO: